Savvythelegend/PGDocs/docs/postgres_upgrades.md

 - Destroys the PVCs of replicas (if available).
 - Scales up replicas as required.

-!!!
-Warning
+:::warning
-    Re-cloning replicas can be time-consuming, especially for very large databases.
+Re-cloning replicas can be time-consuming, especially for very large
+    databases.
 Plan accordingly to accommodate potential delays.
 After completing the upgrade, it is strongly recommended to take a full backup.
 Existing backup data (namely base backups and WAL files) is only available for the previous minor PostgreSQL release.

-!!!
-Warning
+:::warning
 `pg_upgrade` doesn't transfer optimizer statistics.
-After the upgrade, you may want to run `ANALYZE` on your databases to update them.
+After the upgrade, you
+    may want to run `ANALYZE` on your databases to update them.

 If the upgrade fails, you must manually revert the major version change in the cluster's configuration and delete the upgrade job, as CloudNativePG cannot automatically decide the rollback.

-!!!
-Important
+:::important
-    This process **protects your existing database from data loss**, as no data is modified during the upgrade.
+This process **protects your existing database from data loss**, as no data
+    is modified during the upgrade.
 If the upgrade fails, a rollback is usually possible, without having to perform a full recovery from a backup.
     Ensure you monitor the process closely and take corrective action if needed.